-You should also make sure that all guests are comfortable with swimming.
+You should also make sure that all guests are comfortable with swimming and other water activities.
 If your guests can’t swim or you have any doubts about them, it’s best to not let them use the pool.
 The same goes for if they’re under the influence of drugs or alcohol.

 Frequently Asked Questions

 What if someone sneaks into my pool and gets hurt?

 You likely won’t be liable for any injuries in this case.
 You didn’t know that they’d be there to begin with.
 So, you shouldn’t be responsible.
 But you could be liable if you didn’t take proper safety precautions beforehand.
 Be sure to follow best practices such as putting up a barrier around your pool and posting emergency info.
 You’d only be liable if you were negligent in some way.
 Try to avoid this as much as possible.

 Does my homeowners policy require my pool to have a fence?